ICMPofDED/ICMPofDED/README.md

 ![](https://github.com/ICMPofDED/ICMPofDED.github.io/blob/master/images/img2.jpg?raw=true)

-All of these were found on the Google Security Blog here https://security.googleblog.com/2017/10/behind-masq-yet-more-dns-and-dhcp.html
+All of these were found on the Google Security Blog [https://security.googleblog.com/2017/10/behind-masq-yet-more-dns-and-dhcp.html](here!)

 Ok.
 I took a moment to think about this, and how I was going to attempt some of these POCs, however I ended up thinking more about Mirai and how it spread because of default credentials.
 Now that I know this is a raspberry pi, I found someone's post on reddit about how he wasn't sure how to SSH in.
 Someone mentioned how to reset it, and then mentioned the default login was login: pi password: raspberry
 Excellent, let's give that a shot.